 Would-be sustainable products and campaigns that employ greenwashing as a not-so-honest sales tactic use lofty and meaningless terminology and imagery to paint themselves as a viable and sustainable option.
 Terms like “all-natural,” “eco-friendly,” even “farm fresh” are typically red flags for greenwashing.

-Most greenwashing and false green marketing claims stem from a couple of common tactics:
+Most greenwashing and false green marketing claims stem from two common tactics:

-- Claims of legitimacy.
 Typical examples of greenwashing focus or magnify a narrow set of a product or service’s attributes that appear eco-friendly.
-The tactic purposefully ignores the environmentally harmful aspects and fails to substantiate eco-friendly claims.
+The tactic purposefully ignores the environmentally harmful aspects and fails to substantiate eco-friendly or sustainability claims.
 For example, a minimal amount of a product’s packaging might be biodegradable, compostable, or made from recycled content.
 Still, the majority of the product or company’s practices are harmful to the environment.

 Sadly, companies greenwash without abandon and accountability—though the Federal Trade Commission (FTC) does have green guidelines.
 When you see the color green and images related to sustainability—trees, animals, or the Earth—take a closer look.
 If a company can’t provide verifiable data that backs up its green claims, you’ve likely spotted an example of greenwashing.
 Instead, look for reputable third-party certifications like ENERGY STAR for appliances and electronics, and others like Fair Trade Certified for food products, LEED for energy-efficient buildings, and WaterSense for water-saving products.